 The only mention of tongues in the Bible are those that are listed above.
 And they seem to be used in two distinct ways.

 The use of tongues in Acts seems to be related to their use as a sign.
 At Pentecost, with the Samaritans, with Cornelius, and with the Ephesian group, tongues demonstrate the presence of the Holy Spirit.
-At Pentecost it is a demonstration to those outside the body of believers.
-In the other three cases it seems to be more a sign to the believers.
+At Pentecost, it is a demonstration to those outside the body of believers.
+In the other three cases, it seems to be more of a sign to the believers.
 A sign that God has accepted a group of people who were on the outside.
 And this does seem to correspond to some extent with the concentric circles of outreach mentioned in Acts 1:8.

 Some of my charismatic brethren teach that the baptism of the Holy Spirit is a ‘second blessing’.
 Something that happens to believers at some time after they come to Christ.
-And, further, that speaking in tongues is an evidence of this second blessing.
+And, further, that speaking in tongues is evidence of this second blessing.

 But I find no reason to believe that my initial salvation experience and the baptism of the Holy Spirit are separate events.
 Every mention of Holy Spirit baptism I can find in the Scripture points to it as being synonymous with salvation.
 It is the Holy Spirit’s baptism that brings us into the body of Christ.
-If we have not been baptised by the Holy Spirit, then we are not of Christ.
+If we have not been baptized by the Holy Spirit, then we are not of Christ.